research-software-directory/research-software-directory/docs/faq/how-do-i-make-changes-to-the-admin-interface.md

-The admin interface is derived automatically from the schema, so read [How do I add properties to the data schema?](/docs/faq/how-do-i-add-properties-to-the-data-schema.md) to learn how to make changes to the schema.
+The admin interface is derived automatically from the schema, so read [How do I add properties to the data schema?](/docs/faq/how-do-i-add-properties-to-the-data-schema.md) to learn how to make changes to the admin interface.